Kud Wafter: Music

 The visual novel has two main theme songs: the opening theme "One's Future" by Miyako Suzuta, the voice actress of Kudryavka, and the ending theme "Hoshikuzu" (星屑, Stardust) by Haruka Shimotsuki.
 An insert song also sung by Suzuta, "Hoshimori Uta" (星守歌), is featured in the game as well.
 The single of "One's Future" was released in April 2010.
 Kud Wafter's original soundtrack was released on June 25, 2010, with the original release of the visual novel.
 The soundtrack contained 24 music tracks: 20 background music tracks, an a cappella version of "Hoshimori Uta", a remix of "One's Future" subtitled "Rock Band Mix", and the original versions of "Hoshikuzu" and "Hoshimori Uta".
 A ten-track arrange album remixing music from the game titled Albina: Assorted Kudwaf Songs was released at Comiket 79 in December 2010.
 A remix album titled Deejay Busters!, featuring tracks from Little Busters!, Little Busters!
-Ecstasy and Kud Wafter, was released in May 2011.
+Ecstasy and Kud Wafter, were released in May 2011.
 A piano arrange album titled Ripresa, which also features tracks from Little Busters!, Ecstasy and Kud Wafter, was released in April 2013.
-Each of the albums released were on Key's record label Key Sounds Label.
+Each of the albums released was on Key's record label Key Sounds Label.